AI agents can coordinate beyond human scale: Abstract

 \section{Abstract}

-The applications of Large Language Models (LLMs) are going towards collaborative tasks where several agents interact with each other like in an LLM society.
-In such a setting, large groups of LLMs could reach consensus about arbitrary norms for which there is no information supporting one option over another, regulating their own behavior in a self-organized way.
-In human societies, the ability to reach consensus without institutions has a limit in the cognitive capacities of humans.
-To understand if a similar phenomenon characterizes also LLMs, we apply methods from complexity science and principles from behavioral sciences in a new approach of AI anthropology.
-We find that LLMs are able to reach consensus in groups and that the opinion dynamics of LLMs can be understood with a function parametrized by a majority force coefficient that determines whether consensus is possible.
-This majority force is stronger for models with higher language understanding capabilities and decreases for larger groups, leading to a critical group size beyond which, for a given LLM, consensus is unfeasible.
-This critical group size grows exponentially with the language understanding capabilities of models and for the most advanced models, it can reach an order of magnitude beyond the typical size of informal human groups.
+Large language models (LLMs) are increasingly deployed in collaborative tasks involving multiple agents, forming an ''AI agent society" where agents interact and influence one another.
+Whether such groups can spontaneously coordinate on arbitrary decisions without external influence—a hallmark of self-organized regulation in human societies—remains an open question.
+Here we investigate the stability of groups formed by AI agents by applying methods from complexity science and principles from behavioral sciences.
+We find that LLMs can spontaneously form cohesive groups, and that their opinion dynamics is governed by a majority force coefficient, which determines whether coordination is achievable.
+This majority force diminishes as group size increases, leading to a critical group size beyond which coordination becomes practically unattainable and stability is lost.
+Notably, this critical group size grows exponentially with the language capabilities of the models, and for the most advanced LLMs, it exceeds the typical size of informal human groups.
+Our findings highlight intrinsic limitations in the self-organization of AI agent societies and have implications for the design of collaborative AI systems where coordination is desired or could represent a treat.